ocombe/ocLazyLoad/README.md

 	});
 	```

-- <a name="loaded-modules"></a>`loadedModules`: if you use angular.bootstrap(...) to launch your application, you need to define the main app module as a loaded module.
+- <a name="loaded-modules"></a>`loadedModules`: If you use angular.bootstrap(...) to launch your application, you need to define the main app module as a loaded module.
 	```js
 	angular.bootstrap(document.body, ['test']);
 	```